If you live in the United States, you are required by law to complete the 2020 Census.

 - By mail

 The 2020 Census is easy.
-You will answer a simple questionnaire about yourself and everyone who is living with you on April 1, 2020.
+You will answer a simple questionnaire about yourself and everyone who is living in your home at this time.

 The U.S. Census Bureau website shows the questions you’ll be asked, provides tips for responding to each one, and information on how the Census Bureau will use your answers.

 During the 2020 Census, the Census Bureau will never ask you for: your Social Security number; money or donations; anything on behalf of a political party; your bank or credit card account numbers.
 Additionally, there is no citizenship question on the 2020 Census.

 If someone claiming to be from the Census Bureau contacts you via email or phone and asks you for one of these things, it's a scam, and you should not cooperate.
 For more information, visit Avoiding Fraud and Scams on the Census Bureau website.

 The 2020 Census will count everyone living in the United States and five U.S. territories.